julialuo/codebase-storr-ramp-up/README.md

 By the end of this project, you will create a Apollo Express server to interact with GraphQL and a React Native frontend!

 ## Setup
-1. Clone this repo and cd into it.
+1. Clone this repo and create a new branch.

 2. Make two new directories under the root, `server` and `client`.
 We recommend splitting up the two because you will be installing different node modules and using different boilerplates.